Emergency Weather Information

 Snowfall & Low Visibility

-When meteorologists predict snowfall totals, they generally give a range of possible amounts.
 Due to the uncertainty of snowfall totals, decisions regarding 2-hour delays or school closures will often be made in the morning when district, city, and county officials can determine the safety of our streets and visibility while driving.
-Occasionally, meteorologists will provide a forecast that contains great certainty of extremely high amounts of snow and/or low visibility in the morning or afternoon.
-In this case, Portage Township Schools may decide to call a 2-hour delay or school closure the evening before.
+Occasionally, meteorologists will forecast with significant certainty high amounts of snow and/or low visibility.
+In this case, PTS may call a 2-hour delay or school closure the evening before.

 Extreme Cold & Wind Chill

 Occasionally, the forecast for extreme temperatures and wind chills will cause a 2-hour delay or school closure.
-Portage Township Schools officials closely monitor these temperatures and will call for a 2-hour delay or school closure either the evening before or the morning of the forecasted weather.
+PTS officials closely monitor these temperatures and will call for a 2-hour delay or school closure either the evening before or the morning of the forecasted weather.
+(Recess will be moved inside when temperatures are lower than 10 degrees.)

 Freezing Rain/Sleet

 Forecasting freezing rain and sleet is extremely difficult, as both air and ground temperatures must be favorable for ice to form.
-Freezing rain and sleet is, therefore, unpredictable, and making a decision on whether or not to delay or cancel school is difficult.
-When freezing rain and/or sleet in predicted, Portage Township Schools officials will work with our maintenance department, city and county officials, and predicted forecasts to evaluate road conditions and determine whether to delay or close school.
+Therefore, deciding on whether or not to delay or cancel school is difficult.
+When freezing rain and/or sleet is predicted, PTS officials will work with our maintenance department, city and county officials, and forecasts to evaluate road conditions and determine whether to delay or close school.
 Due to the unpredictable nature, this determination may not be made until the morning.

 Severe Thunderstorms & Tornado Warnings